 Childsmile has become the model program for the prevention of dental caries in young children in Scotland.
 Implemented in 2001 to target children from deprived areas, it has proven to be far more effective than the fluoridation of public drinking water in the U.S. and other fluoridating countries.
 Unlike fluoridation, it does not force children to swallow fluoride.
 However, Childsmile does target children at greatest risk of caries for fluoride sealants and they do encourage the use of toothpaste with fluoride.
-(There is a similarly successful program called the Nexø Program in Denmark that also focuses on teaching children and their parents to brush teeth from the youngest age.)
+(There is a similarly successful program called the Nexø Program in Denmark that also focuses on teaching kids and their parents to brush teeth from the youngest age.)

 According to a BBC news report in 2013: